 A CFK tidy village initiative.
 Rubbish is an extreme issue on Kiriwina and we try and do what we can to help try and clean up Kiriwina.

-The population of Kiriwina has grown exponentially from the 2018 census figure of approx.—55,000 to 90,000 in the 2020 census on the Island and the remote surrounding Islands.
+The population of Kiriwina, according to the 2020 census, is approx. 55,000, including the remote surrounding Islands.
 There still needs to be a Doctor and one trained Midwife.
 We are raising funds to support employing trained Kiriwinan midwives to support the CFK VBA program on the ground all year round.
 Our goal is to set up trained midwives across the vast distances of the Island, close enough to support all the VBAs—a very big commitment by all involved.

 We send educational supplies to the Schools on Kiriwina.
 Caring for Kiriwina’s first primer book translated into the Kiriwinian language by Dr Reverend Ralph Lawton, is currently in design and production.